-The Pebblebed heaths are amazing locations for running and we’re hugely lucky to be able to use this location for one of our races.
+The Pebblebed heaths are amazing locations for running and we’re hugely lucky to be able to use this location for one of our evening of races.
 A lot of the paths we will use are ideal for trail running being wide and reasonably good footing (though watch out for larger stones).
 There are still enough interesting and technical bits to keep it fun and challenging including bits of mud and water.
 Although unless there’s been a lot of rain there’s normally a board walk available where there’s water present as most areas drain really well.
 The course is fairly undulating and has a few short sharp steep ramps and one longer climb on the nine mile race.
-The race HQ is a modern Equestrian centre and has plenty of toilets and showers.
+The race HQ is Bicton Arena, a modern Equestrian centre and has plenty of toilets and showers.
 Showers are pay per use and 50p.
 There is also a large marquet for before and after the race and ample parking.

 The Pebblebed heaths are amongst the most important conservation sites in Europe due to the rarity of the habitats and species supported.
 The Pebblebed Heaths have been occupied by people since at least the Bronze Age, when turf cutting, burning and grazing helped turn the once wooded area into the sweeping open landscape that we love today.
 Though semi-natural, heathlands have high wildlife value and support species that are rarely found elsewhere.
 Heathlands are now so rare in Europe that there is a particular need to protect those few areas that remain to ensure the survival of this distinctive landscape, as well as the specialised species that depend on this habitat.
 For more information on the Pebblebed Heaths Conservation Trust please visit http://www.pebblebedheaths.org.uk/